-I first started making stock in culinary school, as my school processed hundreds of pounds of veggies a day, which, in turn, created mountains of scraps.
+I first started making stock in culinary school.
+My school processed hundreds of pounds of veggies a day, which, in turn, created mountains of scraps.
 There was always an industrial-sized batch of stock in the works.
 It was simple to take what I learned in school and adapt it for home use.
 Now, I bring the wisdom to you.

 Choose a plastic bag or plastic container to be your designated scrap saving place.
 I happened to have an extra pop-top container laying around, so I put that to use.
-Of course, a zip-top bag works just as well.
-Each night, I add scraps to the container, then return the bag or box to the freezer for storage.
+Each night, after cooking, I add scraps to the container, then store it in the freezer.
 Keep putting scraps in the same container until it’s full, then use the whole mess to create your vegetable stock.

-There are SO many scraps that make for great stock, but here are the ones that turn up most frequently in my household:
+There are SO many scraps that make for great stock.
+Here are the ones that turn up most frequently in my household:

-- Outer layers of onions – While I don’t save onion skins (they retain quite a bit of dirt), I do save the outer layers of onion flesh for stock.
-You know, those layers that are kind of tough that don’t make for great eating.
+- Outer layers of onions—While I don’t save onion skins (they retain quite a bit of dirt), I do save the outer layers of onion flesh for stock.
+Hang on to those layers that are slightly too tough to eat, but still have some moisture and onion flavor.

-- Dark green parts of leeks – Ever notice that 99% of recipes that call for leeks call for “the white and light green parts only”?
-Ummm hello, leeks are expensive, and throwing away half of each stalk (the dark green part) breaks my heart.
+- Dark green parts of leeks— Have you ever noticed that 99% of leek recipes call for “the white and light green parts only”?
+Ummm hello… leeks are expensive!
+Throwing away half of each stalk (the dark green part) breaks my heart.
 Into the stock bin they go!

-- Corn cobs – okay, so maybe not the ones that people have gnawed on at a barbecue.
+- Corn cobs—Not the ones that people have gnawed on at a barbecue.
 Just the ones you’ve cut the kernels off of for soup.

-- Mushroom stems – Making a recipe that calls for just the mushroom caps (oh hey, stuffed mushrooms)?
+- Mushroom stems—Making a recipe that calls for just the mushroom caps (like stuffed mushrooms)?
 The stems have SO much flavor – put them in the stock bin.

-- Herb stems – Parsley, in particular, has plenty of goodness in its stems, even though they’re a bit woody for using in a delicate dinner, but they’re perfect for stock.
+- Herb stems—Parsley, in particular, has plenty of goodness in its stems.
+They’re a bit woody for using in a delicate dinner, but they’re perfect for stock.

 While most everything is fair game, there are a few things that aren’t optimal for stock.

-- Moldy or rotten vegetables – While vegetables that are just a little bit past their prime (such as bendy celery) are fine, if anything is REALLY old and looks terrible, it’s best just to introduce it to the garbage can or compost bin.
+- Moldy or rotten vegetables.
+Vegetables that are just a little bit past their prime (such as bendy celery) are fine, but if anything is REALLY old and looks terrible, it’s best just to introduce it to the garbage can or compost bin.

-In which we throw everything into a pot, don’t measure anything, and it turns out fine.
+Here’s the big secret: if you throw everything into a pot, and don’t measure anything, it will probably turn out fine.
 Who has time for measuring cups?
 Here are the very loose instructions.